Nutrition: What You Need to Know for Healthy Aging

 Truth: Only if it aggravates your stomach or digestive system.

-Our bodies often become less tolerant of certain foods as we get older, says Johnson.
+Our bodies often become less tolerant of certain foods as we get older.
 Dairy is one of them because production of the enzyme lactase, which aids in the digestion of dairy, decreases as we age.

 But unless you’re not feeling well after having dairy products (symptoms such as gas and bloating), there’s no need to start shunning dairy.